How To Grow On Spotify And Get Heard

 - Another route is to find Artists similar to you, with similar kind of music and see what playlists they are on and then approach curators of those playlists via their social media pages.

-- You can also check out chartmetric.com and find playlist curators there or submit your music via submithub.com.
+- Sign up on chartmetric.com and find playlist curators or submit your music via submithub.com.
 Searching for playlist curators can be time consuming but it is an easy way to proactively share your music with people that listen to similar music and might like your music and end up being your fans.